alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ### 4.5 Conflicts of Interest

-In the event of any conflict of interest such that one or more members of the [the Code of Conduct Committee](#41-the-code-of-conduct-committee) are unable to evaluate or enforce the reported violation, an external contact will take their place.
+In the event of any conflict of interest such that one or more members of the [the Code of Conduct Committee](#41-the-code-of-conduct-committee) are unable to evaluate or enforce the reported violation, they will recuse themselves from any discussion of the issue in question.

 ## 5 Acknowledgements